 Today, the Gastonia Honey Hunters have named Mauro “Goose” Gozzo Team Manager to guide the club in their inaugural season in the Atlantic League of Professional Baseball (ALPB).

-Gozzo, whom the New York Mets drafted in the 13th round of the 1984 Major League Baseball Amateur Draft.
-Then, he was traded to the Kansas City Royals in 1987 as part of a deal for legendary New York pitcher David Cone
+Gozzo, whom the New York Mets drafted in the 13th round of the 1984 Major League Baseball Amateur Draft, was traded to the Kansas City Royals in 1987 as part of a deal for legendary New York pitcher David Cone

-Click link to purchase David Cone’s Full Count Book.
+Click above link to purchase David Cone’s soft cover Full Count Book.
+I might earn a commission if make a purchase through the Amazon link.

 The Honey Hunters said they are thrilled to have someone with Gozzo’s leadership skills and devotion to winning on board for the upcoming campaign.